Conservation through research, monitoring and education

 To do this we need your help.

 We are a very small team, operating on minimal costs.
-Our effectiveness is limited by our funding.
+Our efficacy is limited by our funding.
 If you care about Harpy Eagles and you want to support our mission, please consider making a donation.

 The situation at present